 Water is one of the most essential components of the human body.
-Water regulates the body’s temperature, cushions and protects vital organs, and aids the digestive system.
-Water not only composes 75 percent of all muscle tissue and about 10 percent of fatty tissue, it also acts within each cell to transport nutrients and dispel waste.
+Water regulates the body’s temperature, cushions and protects vital organs and aids the digestive system.
+Water not only composes 75% of all muscle tissue and about 10% of fatty tissue, but it also acts within each cell to transport nutrients and dispel waste.
 And, because water composes more than half of the human body, it is impossible to sustain life for more than a week without it.

 Necessary to the healthy function of all internal organs, water must be consumed to replace the amount lost each day during basic activities.
-In 2004 the Food and Nutrition Board released new dietary reference intakes for water.
-It is recommended that women consume 2.7 liters (91 oz) daily and men consume 3.7 liters (125 oz) through various beverages (80%) or in food (20%).
+According to the Food and Nutrition Board, it is recommended that women consume 2.7 liters (91 oz) daily and men consume 3.7 liters (125 oz) through various beverages (80%) or in food (20%).
 Active individuals need even more, particularly if they’re exercising in hot weather.
 This is especially important during the 24 hours prior to vigorous exercise.
-You can meet your body’s water needs over the course of a day through a variety of fluids and foods including juices, soda, smoothies, tea, lemonade, soups, fruits and vegetables.
+You can meet your body’s water needs over the course of a day through a variety of fluids and foods, including juices, soda, smoothies, tea, lemonade, soups, fruits and vegetables.

 In one hour of exercise the body can lose more than a quart of water, depending on exercise intensity and air temperature.
 If there is not enough water for the body to cool itself through perspiration, the body enters a state of dehydration.

-To prevent dehydration, exercisers must drink before, during and after the workout.
+To prevent dehydration, exercisers must drink before, during and after each workout.

 Fluid Balance and Replenishment

 It is important to drink even before signs of thirst appear.
-Thirst is a signal that your body is already on the way to dehydration.
-It is important to drink more than thirst demands and to continue to drink throughout the day.
 One way to check your hydration level is to monitor your urine.
 It should be plentiful and pale yellow unless you are taking supplements, which will darken the color for several hours after consumption.

 It is easy to prevent dehydration with a variety of refreshing beverages, so drink up!

-- Drink 17-20 ounces of water two to three hours before the start of exercise.
+- Drink 17 to 20 ounces of water two hours before the start of exercise.

-- Drink 7-10 ounces of fluid every 10 to 20 minutes during exercise.
+- Drink 7 to 10 ounces of fluid every 10 to 20 minutes during exercise.

-- Drink 16-24 ounces of fluid for every pound of body weight lost after exercise.
+- Drink 16 to 24 ounces of fluid for every pound of body weight lost after exercise.

-Hint: Rehydration occurs faster in the presence of sodium, regardless of whether this is provided in a sports drink.
+Hint: Rehydration occurs faster in the presence of sodium, regardless of whether it is provided in a sports drink.